Warner Archive Collection

 The Warner Archive Collection is a home video division for releasing classic and cult films from Warner Bros.' library.
-It started as a manufactured-on-demand (MOD) DVD series by Warner Bros.
+It started as a manufactured-on-demand (MOD) DVD series of 150 titles by Warner Bros.
 Home Entertainment on March 23, 2009, with the intention of putting previously unreleased catalog films on DVD for the first time.
 In November 2012, Warner expanded the Archive Collection to include Blu-ray releases.
-Some Warner Archive releases, such as Wise Guys, previously had a pressed DVD release but have lapsed out of print and have since been re-released as part of the Warner Archive collection.
+Some Warner Archive releases, such as Wise Guys (1986), previously had a pressed DVD release that lapsed out of print and have since been re-released as part of the Warner Archive collection.

-DVDs are manufactured on-demand for the consumer and authorized distributors for online resale using DVD-R Recordable media rather than the traditional business model of pressing large batches of discs that ship to "brick and mortar" retailers.
-This saves on the costs of storing unsold stock in a warehouse and mitigates the risk of a retailer holding unsold merchandise, especially since the majority of the films in the archive do not have widespread public demand.
+DVDs are MOD for the consumer and authorized distributors for online resale using DVD-R Recordable media rather than the traditional business model of pressing large batches of discs that ship to "brick and mortar" retailers.
+This saves on the costs of storing unsold stock in a warehouse and mitigates the risk of retailers holding unsold merchandise, especially since the majority of the films in the archive do not have widespread public demand.
 However, the use of DVD-R Recordable media for manufacturing DVDs on-demand created an opportunity for the sale of counterfeit DVDs, as their quality was much easier to replicate than that of traditional mass-produced discs.
-Warner Archive claim the discs are indistinguishable in quality from to their mass-produced counterparts.
+Warner Archive claims the discs are indistinguishable in quality from to their mass-produced counterparts.

 In addition, Warner Archive also sells films and television shows as downloadable Windows Media files, and formerly operated a subscription-based streaming video service, Warner Archive Instant, which allowed members to stream many of the Warner Archive properties in a format similar to Netflix.
-In 2018, Warner Archive Instant merged with its sister service FilmStruck.
-The combined FilmStruck / Warner Archive streaming service was discontinued on November 29, 2018, and was replaced by HBO Max.
+In 2018, Warner Archive Instant merged with its sister service, FilmStruck.
+The combined FilmStruck/Warner Archive streaming service was discontinued on November 29, 2018, and was replaced by HBO Max.